XChen1998/Work/Courses/CS61B_2018_Spring_UCB/CS61B_Notes/CS61B_Notes.md

 #### F. The Conclusion of Interface Inheritance and Implementation Inheritance

 - Interface inheritance (what): Simply tells what the subclasses should be able to do.
-  - EX) all lists should be able to print themselves, how they do it is up to them.
+  -  all lists should be able to print themselves, how they do it is up to them.
 - Implementation inheritance (how): Tells the subclasses how they should behave.
-  - EX) Lists should print themselves exactly this way: by getting each element in order and then printing them.
+  -  Lists should print themselves exactly this way: by getting each element in order and then printing them.

 Please note that, the relatioship between superclass and subclass is **is-a**, instead of **has-a**.
 For examples, `ALList` **is a** `List61B`, but we cannot do `cat` **has a** `claw`.